Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 Step 2: Discover Bricks and Bricklets
 -------------------------------------

-This step is similar to step 1 in the :ref:`Readout Smoke Detectors using Java
+This step is similar to step 1 in the :ref:`Read out Smoke Detectors using Java
 <starter_kit_hardware_hacking_smoke_detector_java_step1>` project.
 We apply
 some changes to make it work in a GUI program and instead of using the :java:func:`EnumerateListener <IPConnection.EnumerateListener>` to discover